ui-schema/ui-schema/packages/docs/src/content/docs/widgets.md

 - `parentSchema` : `{Map}`
 - `level` : `{integer}` how deep in the schema it is, incremented automatically for native-objects, must be done manually when using `NestedSchemaEditor`
 - `required` : `{boolean}`, extracted from `parentSchema` and transformed from `undefined|List` to `boolean` by `RequiredValidator`
-- `valid` : `{boolean}` if this schema level got some error, detected/changed from the widgetStack
+- `valid` : `{boolean}` if this schema level got some error, detected/changed from the pluginStack
 - `showValidity` : `{boolean}` if the errors/success should be visible
-- `errors` : `{List}` validation errors, added from the widgetStack for the current widget/schema-level
+- `errors` : `{List}` validation errors, added from the pluginStack for the current widget/schema-level

 See [Simplest Text Widget](/docs/core#simplest-text-widget) for a basic widget example.